• North America

 Businesses should receive a W9 from vendors when the vendor is new and again whenever the supplier’s Form W-9 information changes.
 Examples of changing information include changes in vendor name (business name or individual legal name, if applicable), address, and taxpayer identification number (TIN).
 A vendor should submit a new W9 to the payer when their legal business form changes.

-Note that the vendor files a W9 form with the vendor before the total amount paid in a calendar year is known.
+Note that the vendor files a W9 form with the payer before the total amount paid in a calendar year is known.
 The supplier may submit Form W9 to the payer and not receive a Form 1099-MISC or 1099-NEC later because the total amount paid by the customer or client in the calendar year is less than $600.

 Get the W9 forms as early as possible.
 It may be more challenging to get an initial Form W9 from vendors later, particularly if the supplier no longer does business with the payer.